-If you have a basal cell carcinoma, talk with your doctor about which treatment option is best for you.
-Treatment has a high success rate, provided the skin cancer is found at an early stage.
-Your doctor may want to schedule a future appointment to check for recurrences, new skin cancers or precancerous changes.
+If you have a BCC, talk with your doctor about which treatment option is best for you.
+Treatment will almost always cure a BCC, provided it is found at an early stage.
+Your doctor may want to plan a future appointment to check for recurrences, new skin cancers or precancerous changes.

 Most basal cell carcinomas can be treated and cured.
 However, it is possible for these types of cancers to recur or for new skin cancers to appear.

 Do the following to reduce the risk of new cancers occurring:

 - Keep all follow-up appointments with your GP or skin specialist.

 - Regularly check all your skin (from head to toe).
 If you see anything that is growing, bleeding or in any way changing, go and see your doctor straight away.
 See skin checks

 - Protect your skin from the sun and avoid indoor tanning.
-This is essential to prevent further damage, which can increase the risk of getting another skin cancer.
+This is essential to prevent further damage, which will increase the risk of getting another skin cancer.

 Ways to protect your skin

 - Wear sunscreen and lip balm daily that offer SPF 30 or higher sun protection.

 - Use sunscreen that offers broad-spectrum (UVA/UVB) protection and is water resistant.

 - Apply the sunscreen and lip balm to dry skin 15 minutes before going outdoors.

 - Apply the sunscreen to every part of your body that will not be covered by clothing.
 Reapply it every two hours if you are swimming or sweating.

 - Whenever possible, wear a wide-brimmed hat, long sleeves and long pants.